isomerpages/moe-aes/_useful-resources/Direct School Admission (DSA).md

 who have represented our Singapore Schools Team as well as Team Singapore at the youth and national levels.</p>
 <p>Our ‘B’ Boys’ and ‘B’ Girls’ Divisions have emerged Top 3 positions in
-the National School Games Judo Championships in 2022 and 2023.
+the National School Games Judo Championships in 2022 to 2024.
 Our Judokas have also performed consistently well in other affiliated competitions organised by the Singapore Judo Federation.</p>
 <blockquote>